 - Bhringraj Oil

-Purchased it on a friend’s advice but didn’t see any visible results.
+Purchased it on a friend’s recommendation but didn’t see any visible results.
 It may be good but didn’t suit me I guess.

 Please check the hair oils you purchase for the mineral oil content.
 I had been applying this particular oil for years assuming it to be almond oil but one fine day when I chanced upon the ingredient list, it contained only 16% of almond oil rest was mineral oil, vitamin E oil and perfume (that’s why my hair weren’t growing as shown in the advertisement).